 Mindset's Inclusion@Way-of-Work Model

-Mindset’s Inclusion@Work™ diversity and inclusion model will help you to build a diverse, equitable and inclusive work environment that will attract the right talent and engage your employees – and ultimately help to increase your bottom line.
+Mindset’s Inclusion@Way-of-Work diversity and inclusion model will help you to build a diverse, equitable and inclusive work environment that will attract the right talent and engage your employees – and ultimately help to increase your bottom line.
 The model measures the contributing factors that have a direct impact on inclusion and diversity in the workplace:

 - Equitable Workplace Treatment: whether or not employees report having experienced discriminatory treatment within the organization on account of their background.

 - Confidence in Redress: how confident your employees feel that there are systems in place to make sure they are protected and respected while workplace conflicts are resolved.

 - Foundational Fairness: the extent to which the workplace is consistently experienced as a fair place – full participation relies on a universal trust that the organization strives for fairness.

 - Mutual Inclusion & Support: the degree to which employees feel encouraged to participate in the organization as fully-fledged team members – which depends on feeling safe to express oneself and encouraged to participate.